mahoushoujoarale/pm2-prom-module/README.md

 -   Average using memory for every app
 -   Total using memory for all instances of a app
 -   Average using CPU for every app
--   Current CPU usage for every app instance
+-   Current CPU usage for every app process
--   Restarts count for every app instance
+-   Restarts count for every app process
 -   Uptime for every app
 -   App status (0-unknown, 1-running, 2-pending, 3-stopped, 4-errored)
 -   Memory and CPU limits when run PM2 in docker container

-Also collect all PM2 default metrics for every instance:
+Also collect all PM2 default metrics for every process:

 -   Used Heap Size
 -   Heap Usage